timecapsulellc/Capsule/readme.md

 }
 ```

-If you add `--language example` arg, Fooocus will read `Fooocus/language/example.json` to translate the UI.
+If you add `--language example` arg, Capsule will read `Capsule/language/example.json` to translate the UI.

 For example, you can edit the ending line of Windows `run.bat` as

-    .\python_embeded\python.exe -s Fooocus\entry_with_update.py --language example
+    .\python_embeded\python.exe -s Capsule\entry_with_update.py --language example

 Or `run_anime.bat` as

-    .\python_embeded\python.exe -s Fooocus\entry_with_update.py --language example --preset anime
+    .\python_embeded\python.exe -s Capsule\entry_with_update.py --language example --preset anime

 Or `run_realistic.bat` as

-    .\python_embeded\python.exe -s Fooocus\entry_with_update.py --language example --preset realistic
+    .\python_embeded\python.exe -s Capsule\entry_with_update.py --language example --preset realistic

-For practical translation, you may create your own file like `Fooocus/language/jp.json` or `Fooocus/language/cn.json` and then use flag `--language jp` or `--language cn`.
+For practical translation, you may create your own file like `Capsule/language/jp.json` or `Capsule/language/cn.json` and then use flag `--language jp` or `--language cn`.
 Apparently, these files do not exist now. **We need your help to create these files!**

-Note that if no `--language` is given and at the same time `Fooocus/language/default.json` exists, Fooocus will always load `Fooocus/language/default.json` for translation.
-By default, the file `Fooocus/language/default.json` does not exist.
+Note that if no `--language` is given and at the same time `Capsule/language/default.json` exists, Capsule will always load `Capsule/language/default.json` for translation.
+By default, the file `Capsule/language/default.json` does not exist.